enhance-dev/cli/readme.md

 ## Usage

-> Note for Windows users: `begin` is a reserved word in PowerShell, so in Windows Begin is `b.exe`.
+> Note for Windows users: `begin` is a reserved word in PowerShell, so in Windows Enhance is `b.exe`.
 Any documented references to running `begin` should be interpreted as running `b` in Windows.

 - Run `begin` to see your list of available commands
 - Get help: